How to configure network forwards

 • For <bridge_network_name>, specify the name of the bridge network on which to create the forward.

-• Immediately following the network name, provide a listen IP address allowed by the Requirements for listen addresses (no port number).
+• Immediately following the network name, provide an IP address allowed by the Requirements for listen addresses (no port number).

 • Optionally provide a default target_address (no port number).
 Any traffic that does not match a port specification is forwarded to this address.
-This must be an IP address within the bridge network’s subnet.
+This must be an IP address within the bridge network’s subnet; typically, the static IP address of an instance is used.

 • Optionally provide custom user.* keys to be stored in the network forward’s configuration.